jymcheong/OpenEDR/readme.md

 ### Select IP Addresses for SFTP Receiver & Monitoring Frontends

-The installation script will prompt you to select addresses for the two stated purposes.
+The installation script *will prompt you to select addresses* for the two stated purposes.

-- Windows endpoints installed with host-agents will upload to the SFTP Receiver via that selected IP
+- Windows endpoints host-agents will upload events to the SFTP Receiver via that selected IP
 - To access OrientDB & Alert monitoring web interfaces, select an address *preferably from a different interface* from the SFTP Receiver.
+- You may choose the SAME IP (not 127.0.0.1) for testing or exploration.

 Kudos to [YJ's contribution for this enhancement](https://www.notion.so/jymcheong/Prompt-IP-address-selection-during-backend-installation-b1d21b69cc3c4e3aad98802f0a71ba1d).

-### Testing Connection between Windows endpoint -> Backend
+### Testing Connection between Windows Endpoint -> Backend

 Simply visit: